Lux Docs

 EngineTypeLocationPurposeStatus

-QuasarHybrid PQprotocol/quasar/ + node/consensus/quasar/Primary consensus for all chains.
-Dual BLS+Ringtail signatures run in parallel.
+QuasarTriple PQprotocol/quasar/ + node/consensus/quasar/Primary consensus for all chains.
+Triple BLS+Pulsar+ML-DSA signatures run in parallel via TripleSignRound1.
 2-round finality.Production

 NovaLinear chainprotocol/nova/Linear blockchain consensus mode.
 Wraps the Ray driver with Wave voting.
 Used for C-Chain and P-Chain style linear progression.Production